Travis Hafner: 2006

 For the third straight season, in 2006, Hafner posted MVP-caliber numbers while anchoring the middle of one of the most potent offenses in baseball.
 On September 1, he was hit on the hand by Texas Rangers pitcher C.J.
 Wilson.
-The Indians placed him on the disabled list for the rest of the season on September 9 after X-rays revealed a broken bone in his right hand.
+The Indians placed him on the disabled list for the rest of the season on September 9 after x-rays revealed a broken bone in his right hand.
 At the time of the injury, he led the league in slugging percentage (.659) and walks (100); was second in home runs (42), RBI (117), total bases (299), on-base percentage (.439) and extra-base hits (74); and was third in runs scored (100).
 He also batted over .300 (.308) for the third consecutive season.
-He finished 8th in the league MVP voting by the BBWAA.
+He finished eighth in the league MVP voting by the BBWAA.

-On June 7, a section in the right field mezzanine at Jacobs Field was officially opened as "Pronkville."
+On June 7, a section in the right field mezzanine at Jacobs Field was officially opened as "Pronkville".
 On July 7, Hafner became the first player in Major League history to hit five grand slams before the All-Star break and passed Al Rosen in the team's season record book when he homered off Kris Benson of the Baltimore Orioles.
 He joined Hall-of-Famer Ernie Banks of the 1955 Chicago Cubs, Jim Gentile of the 1961 Orioles and Don Mattingly of the 1987 Yankees as the only players to hit at least five grand slams in a season.

 A little more than a month later, on August 13, Hafner tied Mattingly's single-season record when he hit his sixth grand slam of the season, off Luke Hudson of the Kansas City Royals.
 His league-leading 13 home runs and 30 RBI, combined with his .361 average in the month of August, earned Hafner AL Player of the Month—the second time he had been honored as such in his career.

 Hafner set the single-season club mark with 39 home runs and 110 RBI as a DH, surpassing Andre Thornton's 1982 totals of 32 home runs and 109 RBI.
-He became the second Indian ever to record 100 walks, 100 runs and 100 RBI in the same season (Jim Thome did so in 1997, 2001 and 2002).
-His .659 slugging percentage was the sixth highest in team history.
+He became the second Indian ever to record 40 home runs, 100 walks, 100 runs and 100 RBI in the same season (Jim Thome did so in 1997, 2001 and 2002).
+His .659 slugging percentage was the sixth-highest in team history.